Thoothoor: Geography

-Thoothoor is a coastal village situated on the Arabian Sea coast.
-It is the headquarters of Thoothoor panchayat, consisting of five villages, namely Thoothoor, Chinnathurai, Eraviputhenthurai, Poothurai and Erayumanthurai.
-These five villages together are commonly called Thoothooor.
-Thoothoor is geographically located in Killiyoor Taluk, Kanyakumari District, Tamil Nadu, India.
-It is located 45 km west of Nagercoil, the headquarters of Kanyakumari District and 40 km southeast of Thiruvananthapuram, the capital of Kerala State.
-Thiruvananthapuram International Airport is the nearest airport and nearby railway stations are Parassala and Kuzhithurai.
+Thoothoor is a coastal village located along the Arabian Sea.
+It serves as the headquarters of the Thoothoor Panchayat, which comprises five villages: Thoothoor, Chinnathurai, Eraviputhenthurai, Poothurai, and Erayumanthurai.
+Collectively, these villages are commonly referred to as “Thoothoor.”

+Geographically, Thoothoor is situated in Killiyoor Taluk of Kanyakumari District, Tamil Nadu, India.
+It lies approximately 45 km (28 miles) west of Nagercoil, the district headquarters, and about 40 km (25 miles) southeast of Thiruvananthapuram, the capital of Kerala.
+The nearest airport is Thiruvananthapuram International Airport, while the closest railway stations are Parassala and Kuzhithurai.